 Subject Content Candidates should: Binary Understand that computers use binary to represent data and instructions.
-Understand how computers represent and manipulate numbers as: 1. unsigned integers; 2. signed integers (sign & magnitude, Two's complement); 3. range of numbers using sign & magnitude, two's complement; 4. binary coded decimal (BCD).
+Understand how computers represent and manipulate numbers as: 1. unsigned integers (sign & magnitude, Two's complement); 3. range of numbers using sign & magnitude, two's complement; 4. binary coded decimal (BCD).
 Candidates cannot be asked to perform a representation with numbers exceeding 8 bits.
 Be able to perform binary arithmetic as: 1. addition and subtraction, excluding using sign and magnitude; 2. understand the concept of overflow and underflow.
 Be able to convert between binary and denary whole numbers and vice versa.
 Understand why hexadecimal notation is used and be able to convert between hexadecimal and binary and vice-versa.
-Understand the difference between fixed-point and floating-point representation using only 2's complement notation using: signed fractional fixed-point representation; signed floating-point representation; the range of fixed-point and floating-point format representation; normalisation of floating-point numbers.
+Understand the difference between fixed-point and floating-point representation using only 2's complement notation using: 1. signed fractional fixed-point representation; 2. signed floating-point representation; 3. the range of fixed-point and floating-point format representation; 4. normalisation of floating-point numbers.
 Questions involving floating-point numbers should NOT exceed 8 bits for the mantissa and 4 bits for the exponent.
-Candidates can be asked to perform normalisation of floating-point positive or negative numbers.
+Candidates can be asked to perform normalisation of floating-point positive Candidates can be asked to perform normalisation of floating-point positive or negative numbers.